frytoli/gridtrace_captcha/README.md

 #### JS

 Block colors can be personalized with minor edits to the js script.
-Simply change the following variables at the top of "gridtrace_captcha.js":
+Simply change the following variables at the top of "gridtrace_captcha.js".
+(You could even go crazy and randomize this!
+That might make captcha security even stronger.):

 ```
 var block_default_color = '#ffffff';